Help I am Being Held Prisoner to be re-released 2/18

 Excerpted from publisher Charles Ardai’s e-mail:

-After more than 9 years of detective work and negotiation, we’ve tracked down a lost novel by James M. Cain, the author of the noir classics MILDRED PIERCE, DOUBLE INDEMNITY, and […]
+After more than 9 years of detective work and negotiation, we’ve tracked down a lost novel by James M. Cain, the author of the noir classics MILDRED PIERCE, DOUBLE INDEMNITY, and THE […]

 Coming from Hard Case Crime: Robert Silverberg’s Blood on the Mink